landonpoch/lib-api/README.md

 Code contains additional comments explaining rationale behind most decisions made.
 Also, when building production grade microservices I recommend referencing https://12factor.net/.
 Some items included in this sample project such as structured logging and suggestions of a config service fall in line with 12 factor app concepts.

 ## Unit testing
 Unit tests are included.

+The following command can be used to execute the unit tests:
+ - `go test -v ./...`

 While coverage is not 100% the tests that are included show a good range of scenarios.

 Included scenarios:
  - Mocked HTTP request / response